Skip navigation

 The kidneys and lungs maintain the balance (proper pH level) of chemicals called acids and bases in the body.
 Acidosis occurs when acid builds up or when bicarbonate (a base) is lost.
 Acidosis is classified as either respiratory or metabolic acidosis.

-Respiratory acidosis develops when there is too much carbon dioxide (an acid) in the body.
-This type of acidosis is usually caused when the body is unable to remove enough carbon dioxide through breathing.
+Respiratory acidosis means there is too much carbon dioxide (an acid) in the body.
+This type of acidosis occurs when the body is unable to remove enough carbon dioxide through breathing.
 Other names for respiratory acidosis are hypercapnic acidosis and carbon dioxide acidosis.
 Causes of respiratory acidosis include:

 Metabolic acidosis develops when too much acid is produced in the body.
 It can also occur when the kidneys cannot remove enough acid from the body.
 There are several types of metabolic acidosis:

-- Diabetic acidosis (also called diabetic ketoacidosis and DKA) develops when substances called ketone bodies (which are acidic) build up during uncontrolled diabetes (usually type 1 diabetes).
+• Diabetic acidosis (also called diabetic ketoacidosis or DKA) develops when substances called ketone bodies (which are acidic) build up during uncontrolled diabetes (usually type 1 diabetes).

 Lactic acidosis is a buildup of lactic acid.
 Lactic acid is mainly produced in muscle cells and red blood cells.
 It forms when the body breaks down carbohydrates to use for energy when oxygen levels are low.
 This can be caused by:

-Compensated acidosis occurs when the body returns the acid-base balance to near normal in cases of acidosis, but bicarbonate and carbon dioxide levels remain abnormal.
+Compensated acidosis occurs when the body returns the acid-base balance and blood pH to near normal in cases of acidosis, but bicarbonate and carbon dioxide levels remain abnormal.

 Symptoms

 Metabolic acidosis symptoms depend on the underlying disease or condition.
-Metabolic acidosis itself causes rapid and deep breathing as your body tries to compensate for it.
+Metabolic acidosis itself causes rapid and deep breathing as your body tries to compensate for it by breathing out carbon dioxide at a higher rate.
 Confusion or lethargy may also occur.
 Severe metabolic acidosis can lead to shock or death.
 In some situations, metabolic acidosis can be a mild, ongoing (chronic) condition.

 Respiratory acidosis symptoms can include: